callstack/repack/README.md

 ### New Architecture Support
 ----
-This library supports new architecture!. [turbo module](https://reactnative.dev/docs/next/the-new-architecture/pillars-turbomodules) offers a new architecture for initializing native modules.
+This library supports new architecture!
+Using [turbo modules](https://reactnative.dev/docs/next/the-new-architecture/pillars-turbomodules) offers a new way of initializing native modules.

 If you are using this library in your own project or [running the example](https://github.com/callstack/repack/blob/main/CONTRIBUTING.md#running-the-example), there are some extra steps needed.